 These bonds are formed in a series of enzyme-catalyzed reactions that actually degrade the di-phosphate and tri-phosphate form of each nucleotide (below) to derive the monophophate form and recover the energy from those broken bonds to drive the reaction.

 Chains of nucleotides of RNA and DNA can be between 10 and several million nucleotides!

 Remember in staring at such a diagram, that every unlabeled vertex between bonds is a carbon atom.

-The backbone phosphates of DNA and RNA bind to the 3' carbon of one ribose and to the 5' carbon of another, so a DNA or RNA strand has a direction.
+According to the labeling convention for the carbons of sugars (see above), the phosphates bind to the ribose/deoxyribose sugars at the 3' and 5' positions, and the base is attached at the 1' position.
+So a DNA or RNA strand has a direction.
 We generally read and write the sequence of bases in the 5' to 3' ("5-prime to 3-prime") direction.
-Most of the biochemical processes that happen to DNA and RNA, like replication or reading of the sequence information, happen in this direction, too.
+Most of the biochemical processes that happen to DNA and RNA, like replication or reading of the sequence information for transcription, happen in this direction, too.

 DNA and RNA strands are polymers composed of the purine or pyrimidine bases A, C, G and T (or U in RNA), bound to the 1' carbon of the 5-carbon sugar ribose.
 The sugar-base pair is called a nucleoside.
 Each nucleoside is bound to another by a phosphate through phosphodiester bonds connecting the 5' carbon of one ribose to the 3' carbon of the next.